MikeKovarik/gulp-better-rollup/README.md

 #### shortcuts

 If you don't need to define `plugins` like babel, use `external` modules, explicitly specify `entry` file, or any other options of `rollupOptions` object, you can just skip this first argument alltogether.
-Also `generateOptions` can be replaced be string of module format if you only export in a single format.
+Also `generateOptions` can be replaced by string of module format if you only export in a single format.

-**Both `rollupOptions` and `generateOptions` can be also specified as a single object** if you preffer simplicity over semantically relying on the Rollup JS API.
-This could also come in handy as setting defaults for `generateOptions` when you export multiple formats and you don't want to copy-paste the same `exports` and `blobal` options.

 ``` js
 gulp.task('dev', function() {